 That’s why MSPs have to pay close attention to their SMB clients’ business needs and essentially force decision makers to think through all potential computer usage scenarios.
 Few business leaders think through the various possibilities when they ask providers to procure workstations and applications for new employees.
 What worked five years ago (procuring stationary computers and applications) is not necessarily the best option for emerging businesses and today’s mobile workforce.

 Successful MSPs play a significant role in their clients’ business transformations.
 As the channel moved from an installation and reactive support mindset to offering more proactive managed and consultative services, the conversation and responsibilities took a similar shift.
 Providers continue to sharpen their business acumen and many of putting greater focus on their customers’ workflow and automation processes.

-Mobility has become a staple, not an option for today’s workers, and the MSPs who can implement, configure, and secure those platforms are benefiting from those higher margin deliverables.
+Mobility has become a staple, not an option, for today’s workers.
+The MSPs who can implement, configure, and secure those platforms are benefiting from those higher margin deliverables.
 The possibilities are wide-ranging, including:

 - Devices: tablets, laptops, smartphones, and wearables

 - Data backup/ business continuity solutions

 Forward-thinking SMBs no longer relegate these tools to their remote workforce.
 Enablement is the new focal point, with businesses designing and building more resilient and flexible tech ecosystems that help increase employee productivity and raise job satisfaction levels.
 Whether in a meeting room or at a conference 2,000 miles away, mobile platforms will allow workers to complete even their most important assignments without missing a beat.